little-red-rover/lrr-docs/software_installation.md

 ### Docker

-Little Red Rover uses Docker as a compatability layer with your host operating system.
+Little Red Rover uses Docker as a compatibility layer with your host operating system.

 <!-- tabs:start -->